 Netmail Archive 6.x

-Solr has a built-in ability to dump the contents of the shards into a specified location, and this functionality can be used to achieve a backup.
+Solr has a built-in ability to dump the contents of its shards to a specified location, and this functionality can be leveraged for a backup.

-The Netmail webconsole will trigger this ability much like a regular Netmail job.
+Using the Netmail web console, a backup can be triggered much like a regular archive job.
 This article will explain the configuration required to do so.

 Create a shared location